Preface

 The Elbow Telescope M16

-Not knowing what I exactly
+Not knowing exactly what I

-Edwin Herkert and in the same week, Jeff Lewis gave me the answer.
-The Elbow Telescope M16 was from a
+an answer came from Edwin Herkert and in the same week, Jeff Lewis gave me the same answer.
+The Elbow Telescope

-M2A1 howitzer, which was mounted on an M7 'Priest' selfpropelled gun.
+M16 was from a M2A1 howitzer, which could have being mounted on an M7 'Priest' selfpropelled gun.

 The M7 'Priest' in the wreckage museum near